 - With October being the shoulder season for tourism, you're sure to find great deals on flights and accommodations if you book far enough in advance.

 - The earlier you arrive in October for skiing, the more likely you are to find good-quality slopes with fresh powder.
 By the end of the month, most resorts and slopes are closed for the season.

-- Labour Weekend is a national holiday that takes place from Friday, October 19 through Monday, October 22, and many local businesses, government offices, and even some attractions will be closed in celebration.
-You can also expect bigger crowds at destinations and events this weekend since local kids will be on holiday from school.
+- Labour Day is a national holiday that takes place on October 28, 2019.
+Many local businesses, government offices, and even some attractions will be closed in celebration.
+You can also expect bigger crowds at destinations and events this whole weekend since local kids will be on holiday from school.